Beyond the Red: Reception

-Of the first book, Publishers Weekly said "Jae's smooth worldbuilding and solid pacing make this a highly readable SF romance" but complained that the romantic attraction between Eros and Kora was "hard to believe, considering that Kora is responsible for the death of Eros's family."
-Booklist said "Jae spins a cinematic tale of forbidden love and Machiavellian politics.
-With detailed history, architecture, customs, inventions, and landscape, Jae creates a fascinating new world to explore."
-The School Library Journal called it "An engaging and amusing read", but said "the concepts and characters are not fully developed."
+Of the first book, Publishers Weekly said Novoa's "smooth worldbuilding and solid pacing make this a highly readable SF romance" but complained that the romantic attraction between Eros and Kora was "hard to believe, considering that Kora is responsible for the death of Eros's family."
+Booklist said Novoa "spins a cinematic tale of forbidden love and Machiavellian politics.
+With detailed history, architecture, customs, inventions, and landscape, [Novoa] creates a fascinating new world to explore."
+The School Library Journal called it "an engaging and amusing read," but said "the concepts and characters are not fully developed."
 Study Breaks listed the first book as one of "5 YA Books By Hispanic Authors To Read During National Hispanic Heritage Month", and said "it starts big and stays strong throughout."

 Meanwhile, Kirkus Reviews called the first book "deeply flawed", and complained of "pacing issues, plot holes, and flat secondary characters", but said the second book was "an improvement on the first outing" and that the third book was "dramatically improved over previous entries".

 The books' alien vocabulary has been both praised and criticized.
 The School Library Journal indicated that the language was part of what made the books' world "beautifully conceived...with unique details", but Kirkus Reviews complained about "the inaccessible and forced jargon".

+Following the success of the Beyond the Red series, Novoa's following published works reached higher critical acclaim, with 2023's The Wicked Bargain being a finalist in the young adult category of the Lambda Literacy Award for Children and Young Adult Literature.